-Introduction 1.
+1. Introduction

-Witness background
+Witness Background

-- 1.1 My name is Neil Robert Furber.
-I am a Chartered Member of the Landscape Institute and an Associate Director at HCUK Group Ltd. - 1.2 I have over 25 years' experience working on a wide variety of projects across all the major development sectors including extensive experience of the landscape design and assessment of minerals projects since 1998.
-I have acted as a landscape expert witness for both Developer and Local Planning Authority clients since 2002.
-I am a Supervisor for the Landscape Institute and assess the submission of candidates seeking to become Chartered Landscape Architects. - 1.3 The evidence which I have prepared and provide in this proof of evidence is true and has been prepared and is given in accordance with the guidance of my professional institution.
+- 1.1.
+My name is Neil Robert Furber.
+I am a Landscape Director at Pegasus Group.
+I hold a Bachelor of Science (Dual Honours) in Landscape Design and Plant Science from Sheffield University (1992-1995) and a Postgraduate Diploma in Landscape Architecture from Cheltenham and Gloucester College of Higher Education (1997).
+I became a Chartered Landscape Architect of the Landscape Institute in 2002. - 1.2.
+I have over 25 years' continuous experience as a Landscape Architect working on a wide variety of projects across all the major development sectors including extensive experience of the landscape design and assessment of residential development schemes.
+I have also successfully acted as the landscape lead for several nationally significant infrastructure projects (England) and Developments of National Significance (Wales), with major projects including onshore wind, electricity transmission and power generation. - 1.3.
+I have acted as a landscape expert witness on many occasions for both developer and Local Planning Authority clients since 2002.
+Until recently, I was a supervisor employed by the Landscape Institute (2016-2024), where I assessed the submission of candidates and their mentors seeking to become Chartered Landscape Architects.
+I have also had inputs at the consultation stage of a number technical guidance notes issued by the Landscape Institute. - 1.4.
+The evidence which I have prepared and provide in this proof of evidence is true and has been prepared and is given in accordance with the guidance of my professional institution.
 I also confirm that the opinions expressed are my true and professional opinions.